krassowski/meningitis-integration/README.md

 #### Automation for reproducibility

-The order of execution of each of the notebooks and scripts is described by the Snakemake workflow in the [Snakemake](Snakemake) file.
+The order of execution of each of the notebooks and scripts is described by the Snakemake-like workflow in the [pipeline.py](pipeline.py) file.
 Following a three-commands installation:

 ```bash